azoth-lang/azoth.language.design/control-flow.md

 ```

 But using `is` for this was also inconsistent with with C#'s use of `is` for type checking.
 It
 seemed prudent to leave the `is` keyword available for that.
+(Indeed, later versions of the design
+adopted `is` for pattern matching.)

 ## `next` Instead of `continue`

 Most C family languages uses the `continue` keyword to go to the next iteration of a loop.
 Azoth
 does not.
 Instead, it follows Ruby and R in using a `next` keyword.
 There are two reasons for this.
 First, it conveys the meaning better.
-The continue keyword as always seemed like it should continue
+The continue keyword has always seemed like it should continue
 from the current point, not continue the next iteration.
 Second, when combined with a loop label it
 can become even more confusing.
 A statement like `continue outerLoop;` would read as if the current
 loop should be exited and the outer loop should continue where the inner loop stopped (i.e. the